caberger/leocloud/README.md

 For details see the [github action](.github/workflows/ci-cd.yml) in this project.

 ## Service Startup
 A [docker-compose.yml](https://docs.docker.com/compose/) file is copied to /usr/local/bin/application on the destination server.
-A systemctl service __docker-compose__ is installed and enabled automatically on the production server, so the application starts up on system boot.
+A systemctl service __docker-compose.service__ is installed to /lib/systemd/system and enabled automatically on the production server, so the application starts up on system boot.

-The services can be restarted manually and watched with:
+The services can be restarted manually and the log can be seen with:
 ~~~bash
 sudo systemctl restart docker-compose
 cd /usr/local/bin/application